What Does the Bible Say About Global Warming?

 In the Psalms and Job, the beauty and intricacy of the natural world are celebrated, highlighting God’s wisdom in its design.
 This appreciation for nature can be seen as a call to protect and preserve the environment, recognizing its inherent value.

-See also What Does the Bible Say About Salvation?
+See also What Does the Bible Say About Apologizing?

 Jesus, in the New Testament, taught about the importance of considering the lilies of the field and the birds of the air.
 This teaching, while focusing on trust in God, also implicitly encourages an awareness and respect for nature.